Why I chose a self-hosted comments plugin for my personal blog

 I love the concept of Webmentions, but I’ve not yet got my brain around its underlying mechanisms.
 And in honesty, I don’t want to end up with a messy UI, and too much detail.
 So, for now, I’ve used Commentions’ toggle switch in the control panel to suppress all the webmentions options.

-I’ve also hidden Commentions’ Markdown help dropdown, and replaced it with a link to a Comments help page.
-(I toyed with the notion of a ‘Comments policy’ page, but that’s a bit unnecessary, when I don’t have any actual comments yet!)
+I’ve also hidden Commentions’ Markdown help dropdown, and replaced it with a link to Mark Cone’s excellent Markdown cheat-sheet.
+(I even toyed with the notion of a ‘Comments Policy’ page, like Dave Winer’s when he had Disqus comments.)

 Some comments about Commentions